yudhanjaya/yudhanjaya.github.io/_essays/2025-vibe-coding-novel.md

 But this prep work required going far and above the publicly available tooling, and honestly was a stupid amount of work.
 They did harm anyone, and certainly weren't going to take any livelihoods away, so experimenting was fun.

 And so this is what I say whenever this question comes up at the lit fests that I speak at.
-Can an AI write a novel?
-No.
+"Can an AI write a novel?
+No."

 ***